-Note: The quality and outcomes framework (QOF) is the UK primary care pay-for-performance programme; this study used a composite of indicators from multiple different clinical domains, importance weighted by expected mortality impact.
+aThe quality and outcomes framework (QOF) is the UK primary care pay-for-performance programme; this study used a composite of indicators from multiple different clinical domains, importance weighted by expected mortality impact. b Whether risk adjustment is appropriate for quality indicators is debatable; without risk adjustment the measure of unfair socioeconomic inequality may be partially confounded by unfair inequalities related to gender, sex and other risk factors.

 TABLE 3